Yes, Rush is away today, but he will return tomorrow for authentic full strength excellence in broadcasting.

 And yes, she won the popular vote because it's not a popular vote.

-And and and if it was an election by a popular vote, uh there would be a whole different kind of electoral strategy.
+And if it was an election by a popular vote, there would be a whole different kind of electoral strategy.

-And it is very dangerous to teach people uh that uh your vote, your decision is so bad that it must be subverted, and the elites must find a way to retain control over representative government and the will of people voting according to the constitutional practice of the day.
+And it is very dangerous to teach people that your vote, your decision, is so bad that it must be subverted and the elites must find a way to retain control over representative government and the will of people voting according to the constitutional practice of the day.

 And don't underestimate them on this.